intronic/datademo/README.md

 >```
 >

-# Discussion of Issues/Disadvantages with this Dimensional Model
+# Discussion of Issues/Disadvantages with this Star Schema Model

 ## Advantages